MadHatter1999/Chess-game/README.md

-# Welcome to the beginings of my chess addiction for the comming months
+# Welcome to the beginings of my chess addiction for the coming months

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).